 Earl Raymond McIntire, 81, of Turkey Knob Road Worthington, died peacefully Saturday May 18th at Ruby Memorial Hospital surrounded by his loving family.
 He was born at Turkey Knob West Virginia on June 22, 1937 to the late Mary Mae Gaskins and Ward Smith McIntire.
 He had 3 sisters Vera Kearns and husband Jim of Texas, Lillian Heavner and husband Earnest of Ohio and Betty Drain and husband Ray of Enterprise, and one Brother Dale and wife Barbara of Turkey Knob.

-To send flowers in memory of Earl Raymond McIntire, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Earl Raymond McIntire, please visit our Heartfelt Sympathies Store.

 Earl was married to the late Mary Louise Saunders of Turkey Knob on July 25, 1962 and will be greatly missed by his beloved children: daughter Kathy McIntire (Gary Davis) of Hutchinson, son Michael McIntire (Lisa) of Turkey Knob, son Randy McIntire (Debbie) of Monongah, and son Christopher “Crick” McIntire (Paula) of Turkey Knob.